 Is the such thing as good adware?

-Adware isn’t inherently malicious.
+Adware isn't inherently malicious.
 A majority of the time, adware is just an annoying pop-up you have to click off of to continue browsing the internet.
 In fact, many applications that are free require users to consent to ads in order to use their services.
 This allows their app or software to remain free to the user, but also allows the company to remain profitable.
 These types of ads are completely legal and are usually in the control of the user.
 Some people may actually find these types of marketing useful, others may just find it tiresome.
-At the end of the day, they are completely legal and valid forms of adware that won’t harm your devices.
+At the end of the day, there are completely legal and valid forms of adware that won't harm your devices.

 What about malicious adware?